RVCE-ECE/TT-Bloom-Filter/docs/info.md

 None.
 The design uses only the standard Tiny Tapeout inputs and outputs and can be driven entirely from the demo board.

-## Credits

-We gratefully acknowledge the Center of Excellence (CoE) in Integrated Circuits and Systems (ICAS) and the Department of Electronics and Communication Engineering (ECE) for providing the necessary resources and guidance.

 Special thanks to Dr. H V Ravish Aradhya (HoD - ECE), Dr. K R Usha Rani (Associate Dean - PG), Dr. K. S. Geetha (Vice Principal) and Dr. K. N.